Best Cybersecurity Startups to Invest In 2026

 Cloud Security · Score: 84/100 · $350M ARR

 Wiz maintains its strong #2 position in the 2026 CyberStartup Index with a score of 84/100.
 The cloud security platform continues to set the standard for agentless cloud infrastructure scanning, and its $350M ARR run rate represents sustained execution in the enterprise segment.
-Wiz’s ability to unify CSPM, CWPP, CIEM, and DSPM in a single platform has made it a default choice for multi-cloud security, though its scoring gap with Vigilance Security widened from 8 to 13 points this year as AI-native platforms accelerated.
+Wiz’s ability to unify CSPM, CWPP, CIEM, and DSPM in a single platform has made it a default choice for multi-cloud security.

 Island